niemopen/niem-naming-design-rules/ndr6src.md

 "nc:Person": { "@id": "#JD" }
 ```

-The two JSON objects in [figure 5-5](#fig-5-5) that are values of a `nc:Person` key have the same `#JD` value for `@id`.
+The two JSON objects in [figure 5-5](#fig5-5) that are values of a `nc:Person` key have the same `#JD` value for `@id`.
 That means the two JSON objects contain properties of a single NIEM message object, representing a person named "John Doe" who has red hair.

 ### 5.2.5 Reference attributes

-yada yada yada
+yada yada yada TODO

 ### 5.2.6 Meaning of inline objects and object references